 Titanium use in plant culture is not new.
 From the early 1980s people started to experiment with titanium as techniques were developed in order to produce titanium chelates that could be used in foliar applications.
 Basically all reports of yield increases – that show wonderful increases up to even 95.3% in yields – come from a paper on the biological importance of titanium by Dr. István Pais in 1983 and then another publication in 1991 by the same person (here).
 Other authors have also showed increased yields (here and here) although in some cases in conjunction with other additives (like Si) with results often much less dramatic than the initial 1983 papers.
 Titanium nanoparticles have also been tested and their effect has mostly been negative with decreases in plant growth and often DNA damage.
 For this reason when using titanium you want to go with a soluble chelate and not nanoparticle sources.

 Creating aqueous stable Ti is not a cake walk.
 There is currently only one product that carries water soluble Ti (called Tytanit) and as far as I can tell no other commercial products for the application of Ti exist at this moment.
-This tytanit product is most probably titanium ascorbate - the most popular chelate used - but other organic chelates, like Ti citrate, might be usable as well.
-Preparing Ti ascorbate is not so easy to get as well - you cannot just buy it on ebay/alibaba as it's not stable as a solid - so you need to prepare it from scratch.
-Titanium chemistry in solution is complicated as you can see in this detailed article about Ti (IV) chelates in solution (image below taken from this paper's abstract).
+This tytanit product is most probably titanium ascorbate – the most popular chelate used – but other organic chelates, like Ti citrate, might be usable as well.
+Preparing Ti ascorbate is not so easy to get as well – you cannot just buy it on ebay/alibaba as it’s not stable as a solid – so you need to prepare it from scratch.
+Titanium chemistry in solution is sadly very complicated.

 However there is probably a route to the easy preparation of such complexes using a simple method involving titanium dioxide and ascorbic acid.
 We know from dissolution studies of titanium dioxide that it can be dissolved significantly by ascorbic acid but the final concentration of these solutions is not very high with a final concentration of around 0.025M of Ti possible in solution using this method, with a surrounding concentration of 0.15M of ascorbic acid.
 More acid does not help dissolve more titanium dioxide as this seems to be the solubility limit of the titanium complex.
 This gives you around 1.2g/L of Ti which you need to dissolve 500-1000x to arrive at the recommended application rate of 1-2 ppm.
 This will give a final ascorbic acid concentration of 26ppm which is acceptable as an additive as well.